-- Extreme difficulty understanding other people, he could become enraged and frustrated when he didn't understand
+- Sometimes become enraged and frustrated that he didn't understand

 - Picture description example: “And he has a buck-it-a-there and a shovel theres used the used the sander there”